-AP source: Arizona hires Pats assistant Fisch as head coach
+Arizona hires Patriots assistant Fisch as head coach

 A New Jersey native, Fisch did not play football in high school or college, but he landed a spot as a graduate assistant at Florida by leaving notes on the windshield of coach Steve Spurrier’s car.

+“I am honored and humbled to lead the University of Arizona football program,” Fisch said.
+“I am 100% committed to building a program that all Wildcat fans will be proud to support.
+We will study hard, compete hard, recruit hard and be relentless in all aspects of our program.

-Fisch takes over an Arizona program in disarray.
+He takes over an Arizona program in disarray.

 The Wildcats never really got on track under Sumlin, winning five games in his first season and watching the win total drop each subsequent season.